 FAQ

-How do you make your grips, and what are they made of?
+How do you make your grips?

 Will you make grips for other firearms?